-This course is at the introductory graduate level and aims to introduce students to various topics in robotics through hands-on programming projects.
-The grade will be based on homeworks and an open-ended final project.
-The projects will involve implementation of robot capabilities in simulation and/or the actual (mobile) robot.
-By the end of the course, students should be familiar with the standard tools used by the robotics community and be able to comprehend research papers in the field.
+This course is at the upper-class undergraduate level and aims to introduce students to various topics in robotics through hands-on programming-oriented projects.
+The grade will be based on homework projects and an open-ended final project.
+Projects will involve implementation of robot capabilities in simulation.
+By the end of the course, students will be familiar with the standard tools used by the robotics community and be able to comprehend the basics of research papers in the field.